-Chuck Klevgaard delivers training and technical assistance services to support substance abuse prevention and interventions in the United States.
-During a career spent in public health, Klevgaard has supported schools, communities, and health agencies as they adopt evidence-based alcohol, opioid, and other substance abuse policies in line with the Strategic Prevention Framework (SPF) of the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Chuck Klevgaard delivers training and technical assistance services to support substance misuse prevention and interventions in the United States.
+During his career in public health, Klevgaard has supported schools, communities, and health agencies as they adopt evidence-based alcohol, opioid, and other substance misuse programs or policies.

 Preventing Binge Drinking: Current Evidence-Based Approaches across the Lifespan